Yes.

 For safety reasons, any person occupying Embry-Riddle aircraft must wear long pants, a shirt with at least short sleeves (NO shirts with cutoff sleeves or sleeveless shirts), socks, and closed-toe shoes.

-Training Managers are experienced instructors who supervise a team of flight instructors.
+Assistant Chief Flight Instructors are experienced instructors who supervise a team of flight instructors.
 Training managers are responsible for tracking student progress throughout their flight course and for solving any problems that may arise.

 You will have to file a FERPA release with the University.